learn-co-students/setting-up-a-professional-data-science-environment-qa-internal/README.md

 To shut down Jupyter notebook, just close the tabs in your browser containing the notebook and the list of noteboks.
 On a mac you should also click on the terminal window and hit “ctrl-C” to close the notebook.

 You’ll then have to hit “y” and return to confirm that you want to close down Jupyter notebook.

+## Cloning this Repository

+To finish this setup process, you’re going to need to download a copy of the files in this repository.
+To do that, you need to start by opening a terminal window.

+If you’re on a windows machine, select “Git Bash” from either the start menu or the search bar and it’ll open up a terminal (don’t use the default Windows terminal - it may not work for this).
+If you’re working on a mac, open the “Terminal” app in the “Utilities” folder within your “Applications” folder.

+Let’s type `pwd` to “print the working directory.
+It should be somewhere you are OK downloading files to.
+If not, feel free to use the “cd” command to change directory to one you’d like to work from.

+Then type (or better still, cut and paste) `git clone https://github.com/learn-co-curriculum/setting-up-a-professional-data-science-environment`

+This will create a new subdirectory called setting-up-a-professional-data-science-environment which will contain a copy of all of the files from this repository.